HoloArchivists/fc2-live-dl/README.md

 }
 ```

 The `default_params` object will be the parameters applied to all of the channels.
 Check the usage section above for more information on each parameter.
+Note that `wait_for_live` needs to be set to `true` for the script to work properly.
 You can also override the parameters per-channel.
 For organizational purposes, you can also write comments as arbitrary parameters.
 I'm using `_name` in the example above, but you can use anything as long as it doesn't conflict with the parameters.

 Once configured, you can run the script: